rahul-mitan-data/ecommerce-analysis/README.md

   ##  Conclusion

-  This project demonstrates how raw data can be transformed into actionable business insights using SQL.
+  This project demonstrates how raw data can be transformed into actionable business insights using SQL, Power Bi.
   It highlights the importance of data-driven decision-making in e-commerce.

   ---